grafiti666666/MinimalTextLauncher3/README.md

 * No visual clutter
 * Designed as a simple replacement for the conventional Android home screen

-### The idea
+## The idea

 Modern smartphone interfaces often fill the home screen with visual elements and distractions.

-Minimal Text Launcher takes the opposite approach.
+SR Minimal Text Launcher takes the opposite approach.

-It reduces the Android home screen to its most essential function:
+It reduces the Android home screen to its essential function:

 **show your apps and let you launch them.**